enbraun/slate/source/includes/_project.md

 Name     |    Description
 ---:     |    :----
 **name** <br> <span class ="required">`required`</span> | String representing the name of task.
 This may be up to 100 characters long.
 **start_time** <br>`optional`| String representing timestamp value for start time of task.
-This field takes input in ISO 8601 extended notation for date and time value i.e. yyyy-MM-ddTHH:mm:ssZ and support time zone offset as well.
+This field takes input in ISO 8601 extended notation for date and time value i.e. yyyy-MM-ddTHH:mm:ssZ and supports time zone offset as well.
 **end_time** <br>`optional`|  String representing timestamp value for end time of task.
-This field takes input in ISO 8601 extended notation for date and time value i.e. yyyy-MM-ddTHH:mm:ssZ and support time zone offset as well.
+This field takes input in ISO 8601 extended notation for date and time value i.e. yyyy-MM-ddTHH:mm:ssZ and supports time zone offset as well.

 ### Returns